bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-Now, normally, when events happen like the submission of a form, either the data from the form goes to some PHP file to be handled, or if you don't have an action, it will actually refresh the web page.
-We don't want that to happen.
+Now, normally, when events happen like the submission of a form, either the data from the form goes to some PHP file to be handled, or if you don&apos;t have an action, it will actually refresh the web page.
+We don&apos;t want that to happen.
 We want to stop the normal processing of the form.
-In that case we're going to pass in the special event object, and we can pass it in as event or some people pass it in as evt or some people will just use E. I'm going to leave it as event just to make it clear that that's what it is.
-It's the special event object.
-Then we're going to keep that form from being processed by using event.preventDefault, which is a method that will keep that form from getting processed, and from refreshing the page, or trying to go to that PHP file when we submit the form.
+In that case we&apos;re going to pass in the special event object, and we can pass it in as event or some people pass it in as evt or some people will just use E. I&apos;m going to leave it as event just to make it clear that that&apos;s what it is.
+It&apos;s the special event object.
+Then we&apos;re going to keep that form from being processed by using event.preventDefault, which is a method that will keep that form from getting processed, and from refreshing the page, or trying to go to that PHP file when we submit the form.
-That's the thing we want to do first here.
+That&apos;s the thing we want to do first here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 595. capture distance (331) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image595.png"
   style="width:50%"
-  title="document.getElementById('distance').value"
+  title="document.getElementById(&apos;distance&apos;).value"
-  alt="document.getElementById('distance').value." />
+  alt="document.getElementById(&apos;distance&apos;).value." />
 </p>
 The next thing that we want to do, is we want to capture the data that somebody typed into this input field here, with the idea of distance.
 We want to capture that data, and we want to put it into a variable.
-Let's make a variable distance, var distance.
-I'm going to go ahead and put mine in, document.getElementById.
+Let&apos;s make a variable distance, var distance.
+I&apos;m going to go ahead and put mine in, document.getElementById.
 Which Id do I want?
 I want this Id distance, and what do I want from there?
 I want the dot value.
-That's going to take whatever somebody is typed into the field, and stick it into this variable distance.
+That&apos;s going to take whatever somebody is typed into the field, and stick it into this variable distance.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 596/597. alert(distance) test 5 and 54 (331) ~~~~~~~~~~~~~~~~~~~~~~~~-->